FAQ Surf Teams

 Do the kids compete?

 Yes!
 The kids who wish to can compete in five regular season surf contests hosted by Surf Academy between all area public schools with teams.
-The once-a-month contests begin October 2021 thru June 2022.
+The once-a-month to every-other-month contests begin October 2022 thru June 2023.
 All ISPE earners must compete in all surf contests to satisfy SMMUSD requirements.

 What are the requirements to join the team?